“What is the best ivy to grow on my home?”

 A gentle power wash sometimes isn’t even necessary to remove any hint that the ivy was ever there.

-When planting Boston ivy, consider the height and accessibility of the walls where you allow it to grow.
+When planting Boston ivy, it’s a good idea to consider the height and accessibility of the walls where you allow it to grow.

-Over time, it can easily climb 30-40 ft which may present trimming issues.
+Over time, it can easily climb 30-40 ft from ground level, which may present trimming issues.

 Generally, we let it run wild up the chimney but need to frequently trim on walls topped by gutters, moldings and around windows and shutters.